 Describe some of the major events that Dr. Martin Luther King Jr. attended.
-What was the main purpose for each event and how did he support that purpose?
+What was the overlying purpose for each event and how did he support that purpose?

 What is the difference between human and civil rights?
 Provide examples of each.

 How did the actions and beliefs of individual activists, such as Rosa Parks and John Lewis, drive the momentum of the Civil Rights Movement as a whole?

 Create a reflective journal with your thoughts and feelings on the events that occurred during the Civil Rights Movement.

 Robotics or animatronics?
 It depends on the purpose.
-Robots are automatic, programmed machines created to carry out specific tasks.
+Robots are designed to be programmed to carry out specific tasks.
 Animatronics are a type of robot that combines puppetry and mechatronics (machines and electricity).
-Animatronics are typically used for entertainment.
-The first debuted at the 1939 World's Fair.
-Disney's Mary Poppins featured animatronic birds in 1964, which were the first animatronics to appear in a movie.
+Typically used for entertainment, the first animatronics to be viewed in public were debuted at the 1939 World's Fair, and in Disney's Mary Poppins (1964) the animatronic birds were the first animatronics shown in a movie.